 How to Find and Join Online Study Communities?

-Here are the best places to find study communities, how to evaluate which ones are worth joining, and how to get real value out of them once you’re in.
+The moment I joined communities of people learning the same things, my completion rate went through the roof.
+Here are the best places to find study communities, how to evaluate which ones are worth joining, and how to actually get value out of them.

-Why Online Study Communities Work
+Why Online Study Communities Work: The Research Is Clear

 How to Find and Join Online Study Communities - Infographic 1